karmaniverous/rrstack/handbook/react.md

 ## useRRStack

 Create (or reset) and observe a live RRStack instance from JSON, with optional debounced change notifications.
 Advanced options allow debouncing how edits are applied to RRStack and how renders are coalesced:

-- applyDebounce: coalesce frequent UI → rrstack.updateOptions calls.
+- mutateDebounce: coalesce frequent UI → rrstack edits (staged + commit).
-- renderDebounce: coalesce version bumps (rrstack → UI) to reduce repaint churn.
+- renderDebounce: coalesce version bumps (rrstack → UI) to reduce repaint churn (optional leading).
-- debounce: existing autosave/onChange debounce (outbound).
+- changeDebounce: autosave/onChange debounce (always trailing).

 Signature